symbol/symbol-docs/source/guides/transaction/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/transaction/CreatingAnEscrowWithAggregateBondedTransaction.ts
+    .. viewsource:: ../../resources/examples/typescript/transaction/CreatingAnEscrowContractWithAggregateBondedTransaction.ts
         :language: typescript
         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-    .. viewsource:: ../../resources/examples/javascript/transaction/CreatingAnEscrowWithAggregateBondedTransaction.js
+    .. viewsource:: ../../resources/examples/javascript/transaction/CreatingAnEscrowContractWithAggregateBondedTransaction.js
         :language: javascript
         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Wrap the defined transactions in an :ref:`aggregate transaction <aggregate-transaction>` and sign it.
+2. Wrap the defined transactions in an :ref:`AggregateTransaction <aggregate-transaction>` and sign it.

-An aggregate transaction is *complete* if before announcing it to the network, all required cosigners have signed it.
+An AggregateTransaction is *complete* if before announcing it to the network, all required cosigners have signed it.
 If valid, it will be included in a block.

 In case that signatures are required from other participants and the transaction is announced to the network, it is considered an aggregate bonded.

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/transaction/CreatingAnEscrowWithAggregateBondedTransaction.ts
+    .. viewsource:: ../../resources/examples/typescript/transaction/CreatingAnEscrowContractWithAggregateBondedTransaction.ts
         :language: typescript
         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-    .. viewsource:: ../../resources/examples/javascript/transaction/CreatingAnEscrowWithAggregateBondedTransaction.js
+    .. viewsource:: ../../resources/examples/javascript/transaction/CreatingAnEscrowContractWithAggregateBondedTransaction.js
         :language: javascript
         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. When an aggregate transaction is bonded, Alice will need to :ref:`lock <hash-lock-transaction>` at least ``10 cat.currency``.
-Once the ticket distributor signs the aggregate transaction, the amount of locked cat.currency becomes available again on Alice's account, and the exchange will get through.
+3. When an AggregateTransaction is bonded, Alice will need to :ref:`lock <hash-lock-transaction>` at least ``10 cat.currency``.
+Once the ticket distributor signs the AggregateTransaction, the amount of locked cat.currency becomes available again on Alice's account, and the exchange will get through.

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/transaction/CreatingAnEscrowWithAggregateBondedTransaction.ts
+    .. viewsource:: ../../resources/examples/typescript/transaction/CreatingAnEscrowContractWithAggregateBondedTransaction.ts
         :language: typescript
         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-    .. viewsource:: ../../resources/examples/javascript/transaction/CreatingAnEscrowWithAggregateBondedTransaction.js
+    .. viewsource:: ../../resources/examples/javascript/transaction/CreatingAnEscrowContractWithAggregateBondedTransaction.js
         :language: javascript
         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-The distributor has not signed the aggregate bonded transaction yet, so the exchange has not been completed.
+The distributor has not signed the AggregateBondedTransaction yet, so the exchange has not been completed.

-Copy the aggregate transaction hash, and check how to :doc:`cosign the aggregate transaction <signing-announced-aggregate-bonded-transactions>` in the following guide.
+Copy the AggregateTransaction hash, and check how to :doc:`cosign the AggregateTransaction <signing-announced-aggregate-bonded-transactions>` in the following guide.

 **********************************************
 Is it possible without aggregate transactions?